Midrange Espresso Machines

 • PID control for both boilers.

-• Steam powered preinfusion option - it uses the pressure from the service boiler to push water into the group at about 2 bars.
+• Steam powered preinfusion option - it uses the pressure from the service boiler to push water into the group to mimic a plumbed-in machine’s line pressure PI.

 • No burn steam arm with 2 and 4 hole tips included.